bowers-illinois-edu/bowershansen-CI-course/unit-goals-presumptions.md

  -   potential outcomes schedules
 - Fundamental Problem of Causal Inference (**2016**)
 - With clusters, relevant "sample size" is the number of clusters, not the number of elements.
+- - ITT analysis
-- Exclusion
+- Exclusion (or maybe next unit?)
     - procedures to ensure exclusion
     - T>=0 issues, as opposed to omitted covariate problem in obs studies

 #### broader concepts
- - ACEs vs FACEs

  - SATEs vs PATEs
  - ITT vs per-protocol
- - ITT vs CACE
  -   If there are clusters, proper SEs will have to attend carefully to them.
 Either aggregate data, or make sure your formula/computer program is attending to clustering
- -
+ -  Unbiased estimation is convenient, but limiting yourself to unbiased estimators may be too constraining

 ### If it fits in